How to Make Plywood Look Good (10+ Ways in 2023)

 Staining plywood can do wonders to its appearance.

-Stain is often applied to exterior plywood—the wood that’s used to create decks, sheds, and other outdoor structures—specifically because it’s both visually appealing and strong.
+Stain is often applied to exterior plywood – the wood that’s used to create decks, sheds, and other outdoor structures – because it’s both visually appealing and adds another layer of protection to your project.

-Wood stain is a protective substance that wood absorbs, and it comes in a variety of colors.
+Wood stain is a protective substance that wood absorbs to add protection to the wood.
+It comes in a variety of colors depending on the look that you’re going for.

-You can also get “natural” stain to accentuate the plywood’s natural color, but keep in mind that all natural stain makes plywood look darker—even “light” natural stain.
+For example, you can get “natural” stain to accentuate the plywood’s natural color, but keep in mind that all natural stain makes plywood look darker—even “light” natural stain.
+For example, check out the color of this natural color sealer below.

 If you stain when imperfections are still present, the stain could accentuate these, which is why it’s best to stain only after present blemishes (cracks, holes, gaps, etc.) have been addressed.